 Looking to have a little fun with your Halloween decor this year?
 Begin by getting an early start and tackling some of these crafts!
-Some are spooky, but we’ve included a few sweet options to make with your younger children, as well.
+Some are spooky, but we’ve included a few sweet options to make with your younger children as well.
 In each case, the crafts offer a chance to work together, learn together, and potentially bond.
-Not to mention they could be the perfect Halloween party game activity to drop some iconic Halloween, ghost, and pumpkin jokes and make the night extra fun.
+Not to mention they could be the perfect Halloween party game activity to drop some iconic Halloween, ghost, and pumpkin jokes and make the night even more memorable.

 These crafts also have the spooky potential to be decorations for your front porch or home decor.
 Be the envy of the neighborhood, save some money, and put your kiddos to work.
 Of course, they’ll enjoy the haunted magic of it season, but most of all they’ll adore the time they get to spend with you.
-So have fun and make memories while you can — we all know that once they’re spiraling from a super rush on Halloween night, you’ll have anything but fun together.
-That’s okay, too, Mama!
+So have a blast and make memories while you can — we all know that once they’re spiraling from a super sugar rush on Halloween night, you’ll have anything but fun together.
+That’s OK, too, Mama!
 It’s the good memories they remember most.

 This cute little guy is the perfect rainy day activity to do with your littlest crafter.

 Are you dying?
 We’re dying.
-Could this felted owl be any cuter?
+Could this felt owl be any cuter?
 Sit him on a window sill or add him to your fall wreath.

 A little creepy, sure, but it’s also super cool.
 All you need is a couple bags of fake bones you can find at any craft store or Halloween pop-up shop.